 During the year there are three formal opportunities for parents and teachers to meet to discuss children’s progress, we welcome maximum attendance at these events; however, we recognise that it is not always possible for parents/carers to attend.
 In these cases we endeavour to accommodate alternative arrangements.
 However, parents/carers should not limit their contact with the school to these events and hence they are to feel free to contact school at any time to discuss any issues or concerns.
 An annual report is given to parents outlining your children’s progress at the end of each academic year as well as termly updates.

-While some letters are sent home as hard copies the vast majority of information is shared by e-mail or text.
+While some letters are sent home as hard copies the vast majority of information is shared by e-mail.
 We appreciate that some families may not have internet access and in those circumstances hard copies will always be provided.

 In some instances a parent may not live in the family home.
 We would appreciate receiving contact details for those parents so they can participate in their child’s education.